takanome-dev/BlogHive/CONTRIBUTING.md

 First, fork the repository to your own account and run the following command:

-- Clone your repo: `git clone https://github.com/<your_name>/assign-to-me-action`
+- Clone your repo: `git clone https://github.com/<your_github_username>/BlogHive`
-- Change directory to the working dir: `cd assign-to-me-action`
+- Change directory to the working dir: `cd BlogHive`
-- Install the dependencies: `npm ci`
+- Install the dependencies: `pnpm install`

 ## Issue